sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 **What did we achieved?**

-- we are able to control the connected light bulb from our computer
+* we are able to control the connected light bulb from our computer

 # Step 4: A Home Hub

 What is a Raspberry Pi, in contrast with an Arduino-like device?
-Here is a comparison, opposing a ['Microprocessor' and a 'microcontroller'](https://www.youtube.com/watch?v=7vhvnaWUZjE)
+Here is a comparison, opposing a ['Microprocessor' and a 'microcontroller'](https://www.youtube.com/watch?v=7vhvnaWUZjE).

-Little tour of the Raspberry Pi

 Why do we use another computer rather than our laptop?
 Throughout the course, you will also test your code on your machine.
 However, when prototyping connected products, you want them to be connected over time, especially for a homehub, and not depending on your laptop activity (e.g. closing the lead, moving out of the house).
 The Raspberry Pi can be permanently connected and serve its purpose.
 Besides, it also makes a device on which we can set up network access, enabling your laptop, your phone and other devices to interact with it.

 ## Task 4.1: Installing the Image